Can Curcumin Benefit Memory?

-Alzheimer’s disease (AD), diabetes, depression, and obesity are national health epidemics that continue to grow.
+Alzheimer’s disease (AD), obesity, and mood issues are national health epidemics that continue to grow.
 The answer is not to see them as individual or separate disorders, but rather as different outcomes of the same unhealthy lifestyle.

-When it comes to Alzheimer’s, there’s good news and bad news.
+When it comes to Alzheimer’s and memory issues, there’s good news and bad news.

 Here are some alarming statistics: